The Healthy Homes Grant Program

 A 2024 legislative win

-Healthy Homes lower the cost of living and increases comfort.
+Healthy Homes lower the cost of living and increases comfort

 Solving Oregon’s housing crisis is about more than building new housing, it’s also about keeping low-income families from losing their homes.
 When everyone in our community has a healthy home with affordable utility bills, it will contribute to greater housing security for our most vulnerable Oregonians.

-Healthy Homes is an innovative Oregon grant program that goes directly to household-serving organizations that do essential home repairs and improvements across the state.
+Healthy Homes is an Oregon grant program that goes directly to household-serving organizations that do essential home repairs and improvements across the state.
 Its goal is to keep low-income families healthy, reduce medical costs and energy bills.

 How does the Healthy Homes Grant Program help Oregonians?